On Word-of-Mouth and Private-Prior Sequential Social Learning: Problem Formulation

 \section{Problem Formulation}

-A set $\mathcal{I}=\{1, \ldots, m\}$ of asymmetrically-informed decision-makers aim to learn a time-dependent state of nature from private online measurements.
-Indexed by $i\in\mathcal{I}$, the agents are interconnected in a serial structure.
-The agents are only allowed to operate sequentially, i.e., one cannot take actions before her predecessor.
+A set $\mathcal{I}=\{1, \ldots, m\}$ of decision-makers aims at learning a time-dependent state of nature from private online measurements.
+Indexed by $i\in\mathcal{I}$, the agents are interconnected in a serial structure and are only allowed to operate sequentially: one cannot take actions before her predecessor.
 In addition, they measure inherently different quantities: while the first agent can directly access the unknown state (contaminated with noise), each subsequent agent can only observe (in noise) the estimate produced by the one before her.
-Private observations are used by each agent to update her own belief on the unknown state, in a Bayesian way.
+Private observations are used by each agent to update her own belief of the unknown state, in a Bayesian way.